 The museum’s hands-on art camps, designed for aspiring artists ages 5-15, provide a wonderful opportunity for children and teens to learn new artistic techniques and explore the collections.
 In addition to completing weekly themed projects, participants will also paint outside in the museum’s garden, develop a portfolio and tour special summer exhibitions.

-Participants will explore shading and perspective through charcoal and pastel drawing, learn about painting composition and master positive/negative space through sculpture construction.
+- Participants will explore shading and perspective through charcoal and pastel drawing, study painting composition, and master positive/negative space through sculpture construction.

 Session #5: August 6-10: Art of the Underwater World (ages 8-11)

 - Participants will explore creatures of the deep as they learn watercolor painting techniques, create 3-D tropical fish, build ocean dioramas, and design mosaics using tiles and glass stones.